GoogleCloudPlatform/community/tutorials/web-instrumentation/index.md

 configured by the webpack configuration file `browser/webpack.config.js`.

 The file `browser/src/LoadTest.js` drives the test.
-It imports the `XMLHttpRequestPlugin` module to trace XML HTTP requests to the server and the `CollectorExporter` module to export the trace data to the OpenTelemetry collector.
+It imports the `XMLHttpRequestPlugin` module to trace XML HTTP requests to the server and the `CollectorExporter` module to export the trace data to the OpenTelemetry Collector.

     import { CollectorExporter } from '@opentelemetry/exporter-collector';
     import { BatchSpanProcessor } from '@opentelemetry/tracing';